 In mouse models of binge drinking and chronic alcohol consumption, the research team found that feeding the mice a supplement of IAP reduced the amount of fat accumulation and inflammation in the liver and lessened signs of liver damage.

 The enzyme appears to work in two ways.
 The first is by reducing the toxic effects of the lipopolysaccharide (LPS) molecule, which kills several important bacteria in the microbiome and can damage the liver if it passes through the intestinal membrane.

 The second is by reducing alcohol-induced membrane permeability in the intestine, which limits the overall amount of LPS that passes through the intestine.
 To be effective, the enzyme had to be administered before or at the same time as the alcohol.
 Administration after the fact had no effect.

-Human research is now being planned to confirm these results, and researchers plan to investigate other molecules that may have a role in liver inflammation.
+More research is now being planned to confirm these results in humans, and researchers plan to investigate other molecules that may have a role in liver inflammation.

 “Liver damage is one of the most devastating effects of excess alcohol consumption, and so blocking this process could save millions of lives lost to alcohol-related liver diseases such as cirrhosis and liver cancer,” says Hodin, the study’s senior author.
 Read more here.